inventory management

 Does low stock mean out of stock?

 No. Low stock means your quantity is running low but you're still selling, while out of stock means inventory has hit zero and sales have stopped.
-In Shopify, "low stock" has no built-in definition; you set the threshold yourself via Shopify Flow or a third-party app.
+In Shopify, "low stock" has no built-in definition.
+You set the threshold yourself via Shopify Flow or a third-party app.
 The key is acting on low-stock alerts before you reach zero.

 What is a good low stock threshold in Shopify?